cmarkello/FDAChallenges/predictive_model_haepatotoxicity_in_animals/README.md

 ## Output

-The app writes 3 files to the directory `test_out`.
+The app writes 3 files to the directory `test_out`:
 - `training_data.csv` a CSV file containing the data as parsed and preprocessed by the modified SENDQSAR library prior to training the model.
 - `testing_data.csv` a CSV file containing the data as parsed and preprocessed by the modified SENDQSAR library prior to testing the model.
 - `test_prediction.csv` a CSV file containing the hepatotoxicity prediction for each sample in the `testing_data.csv`.
 The first column `STUDYID` represents the test sample ID and the second column `Predicted hepatotoxicity score` represents the liver toxicity prediction where `1` represents hepatotoxicity and `0` represents no hepatotoxicity.

+## Resource Requirements

+Running tests and training the model can be done on a moderately powerful laptop.
+The laptop I developed this app on was a 16-core 4.5ghz CPU with 16GB of DDR5 RAM and an NVIDIA RTX 4060 Laptop GPU with 8 GB of VRAM.
+Given the size of the docker image, it would be recommended that the user run this image on a machine with at least 32 GB of RAM.

 ## Implementation